Back to ViTs Hub

 The Patch Embedding

-Mathematically, this is identical to the flatten-project formulation -- the Conv2d weights encode the same linear projection $\mathbf{E}$ -- but it is computationally more efficient and leverages optimized convolution kernels.
+This is mathematically identical to the flatten-project formulation -- the Conv2d weights encode the same linear projection $\mathbf{E}$ -- but it runs faster by leveraging optimized convolution kernels.

 The [CLS] Token

-In BERT, a special [CLS] token is prepended to the input sequence, and its final representation serves as the aggregate sequence embedding for classification.
-ViT adopts the same strategy.
+Borrowed from BERT: a special [CLS] token is prepended to the input sequence, and its final representation serves as the aggregate embedding for classification.

 A learnable vector $\mathbf{z}_{\text{cls}} \in \mathbb{R}^D$ is prepended to the patch sequence: